ERF: Energy Research and Forecasting Model: Numerical Methodology

 \subsection{Spatial Discretization and Terrain Coordinates}

 The spatial discretization in ERF uses the classic Arakawa C-grid with scalar quantities at cell centers and normal velocities at cell faces.
-Simulations over complex topography use a terrain-following, height-based, vertical coordinate; see \citet{klemp_conservative_2007,sullivan_large-eddy_2014}.
+Simulations over complex topography use a terrain-following, height-based, vertical coordinate \citet{klemp_conservative_2007,sullivan_large-eddy_2014}; see \ref{app:A} and \ref{app:B} for further details.
 When terrain-following coordinates are used, the surface topography is specified at nodes (cell corners) either analytically or through parsing a text file.
 Grid deformation (i.e., the change in the grid due to the presence of non-flat terrain) occurs only in the vertical direction.
 Metric terms resulting from mesh deformation are included in the governing equations in the same manner as \citet{sullivan_large-eddy_2014}.

 As in many atmospheric modeling codes, variable mesh spacing in the vertical direction is allowed with or without terrain.
 The heights of each level can be parsed from a text file as ``z levels'' (as in WRF), or calculated at run-time given an initial mesh spacing at the bottom surface and a specified growth rate.
-In the presence of non-flat terrain, the mesh is smoothed from the specified terrain at the bottom of the computational domain to a flat surface at the top of the domain; see Figure~\ref{fig:woa_grid} for the terrain-fitted grid used in Section~\ref{subsec:terrain}.
+In the presence of non-flat terrain, the mesh is smoothed from the specified terrain at the bottom of the computational domain to a flat surface at the top of the domain.
 Three smoothing approaches are offered in ERF: Basic Terrain Following (``BTF''), in which the influence of the terrain decreases linearly with height; Smoothed Terrain Following (``STF''), in which small-scale terrain structures are progressively smoothed out of the coordinate system as height increases; or Sullivan Terrain Following (``Sullivan''), where the influence of the terrain decreases with the cube of height.
+The BTF and Sullivan smoothing may be written in a canonical form

+where $\zeta$ is the vertical coordinate in computational space, $z_{t}$ is the physical height of the top of the domain, $h(x,y)$ is the height of the terrain at $\zeta=0$, and $\beta$ is a relaxation parameter.
+One obtains the BTF method with $\beta=1$ and the Sullivan method with $\beta=3$.
+For the STF method, we refer the interested reader to \citet{Klemp_2011}.

-Additionally, ERF includes the capability to apply several common isotropic map projections (e.g., Lambert Conformal, Mercator); the compressible equations including the map scale factors are given in \ref{app:B}.
+Additionally, ERF includes the capability to apply several common isotropic map projections (e.g., Lambert Conformal, Mercator); the inclusion of map scale factors in the compressible equations and acoustic substepping are discussed in \ref{app:A} and \ref{app:C}, respectively.